jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Western harmony,
-which derives from the European classical music (“euroclassical”) tradition, provides tools to do this, based on tension and release, consonance and dissonance, and shared cultural experience.
+which derives from the European classical music (“euroclassical”) tradition, provides tools to do this based on tension and release, consonance and dissonance, and shared cultural experience.